-The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive income (loss) for the three month periods ended March 31, 2022 or 2021.
-While the Company had net income for the three months ended March 31, 2021, the Company was projecting book and tax losses for the full year ended 2021, for which it was more likely than not that the Company would not realize a benefit for, as the Company had recorded a full valuation allowance against its deferred tax assets.
-Thus, the Company did not record any income taxes for the three months ended March 31, 2021.
-The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at March 31, 2022 and December 31, 2021, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.
+The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive income (loss) for the three and nine month periods ended September 30, 2022 or 2021.
+The Company has provided a valuation allowance for the full amount of its net deferred tax assets because, at September 30, 2022 and December 31, 2021, it was more likely than not that any future benefit from deductible temporary differences and net operating loss and tax credit carryforwards would not be realized.